BlitzkriegSoftware/VaultAsConfigDemo/README.md

 1. Install Docker: https://docs.docker.com/get-docker/
 2. Install Vault Client: https://www.vaultproject.io/downloads
 3. Start Docker
-4. Run `./scripts/start_docker_vault.sh` to start Vault in Docker, which will tie up the command bash shell
+4. Run `./scripts/start_docker_vault.sh` (or PS1) to start Vault in Docker, which will tie up the command bash shell

-5. Check to make sure it started ok `./scripts/vault-status.sh`
+5. Check to make sure it started ok `./scripts/vault-status.sh` (or PS1)

-6. Put some values into the Vault by running `./put-settings.sh` which puts the json file into the vault under `myApp/dev` using the file `myApp-dev-settings.json`
+6. Put some values into the Vault by running `./scripts/put-settings.sh` (or PS1) which puts the json file into the vault under `myApp/dev` using the file `myApp-dev-settings.json`

 7. Run the demo in Visual Studio or Code to see how it works

-8. Stop Docker Vault `./scripts/start_docker_vault.sh`
+8. Stop Docker Vault `./scripts/start_docker_vault.sh` (or PS1)

 ## Setting up a structure for key value pairs or json blobs